Vermajai1995/vermajai1995/README.md

 <h1 align="center">Hi 👋, I'm Jai Patel</h1>
 <h3 align="center">A Problem Solver | Software Development Expert</h3>
-<h3 align="left">A Software Professional with a problem-solving mindset and a quick learner
-.Eager to explore and push the boundaries of what's possible.</h3>
+<h3 align="left">A Software Professional with a problem-solving mindset and a quick learner.
+Eager to explore and push the boundaries of what's possible.</h3>

 <h3 align="left">Here is my portfolio :